 Regarding interior and boundary regularity, as is customary, we go through an application of the weak Harnack inequality.
 But for this, we need the positivity condition to hold which would force us to assume $L1 =0$, or equivalently $-\divv b +d =0$.
 But since this would lead to a significant restriction on the class of operators that our theorems would apply, we incorporate $-\divv(b u)$ and $d u$ to the interior data $-\divv g$ and $f$ respectively.
 The ``new" equation has the form

 for which it is true that $\wt L 1=0$.
-The price we have to pay is to impose the additional assumptions $|b|^2$ and $ |d| \in \khalf(\om)$.
+The price we have to pay is to impose the additional assumptions $|b|^2$ and $ |d| \in \khalf(\om)$ (for interior regularity and boundary regularity under the CDC condition).
 Of course, we require $u$ to be locally bounded as well and thus, we need to assume one of the assumptions \ref{it:intro-1}-\ref{it:intro-3}.
-It is interesting to see that the proof of Theorem \ref{thm:wiener-osc} is quite laborious as it requires a modification of the original argument in \cite{GiTr} (which is not obvious without the capacity density condition) and a new way of handling the second term $\Sigma_2$ in the iteration scheme.
+It is interesting to see that the proof of Theorem \ref{thm:wiener-osc} (ii), where we are proving a Wiener type criterion for boundary regularity, is quite laborious as it requires a modification of the original argument in \cite{GiTr} (which is not obvious without the capacity density condition) and a new way of handling the second term $\Sigma_2$ in the iteration scheme.
+Moreover we have to assume a slightly stronger condition, i.e., that $|f|, |d| \in \mathcal{K}_{\textup{Dini}, \delta}(\om)$ and $|b|^2, |g|^2 \in \mathcal{K}_{\textup{Dini}, \delta/2}(\om)$ for some $\delta\in(0,1)$.
 To our knowledge, this is the first Wiener-type criterion for boundary regularity of solutions for equations with lower order coefficients with so general assumptions.
 Moreover, the interior regularity is also new in the case that the radii of the balls we consider are not small (and thus, we do not have smallness of the norms of the coefficients).
 Let us comment here that one could try to prove boundary regularity following \cite{GW} or even \cite{HKM}, but in both cases, there would only be treated solutions of equations with no right hand-side and $b_i=d=0$, $1 \leq i \leq n$.